spiral/docs/security/authentication.md

 }
 ```

-> You can use RBAC Security to authenticate and authorize user at the same time.
+> You can use RBAC Security to authenticate and authorize users at the same time.

 ### Logout
 To log user out call method `close` or auth context or AuthScope: